 - Improving the early diagnosis and treatment of bipolar disorder, for example, by developing and evaluating screening approaches and group and web-based psychoeducational treatments.

 - This programme of work makes use of data from a number of sources, including the Glasgow Psychosis (PsyCIS) cohort and UK Biobank, to investigate mechanisms of comorbidity between major mental illness (depression, bipolar disorder and schizophrenia) and cardiovascular disease/diabetes, with a view to developing and evaluating novel treatment approaches.

-Dr Smith leads the intercalated BSc programme for Psychological Medicine and teaches on the Masters in Public Health (MPH) and the Masters in Global Mental Health (MGMH) programmes.
+Professor Smith leads the intercalated BSc programme for Psychological Medicine and teaches on the Masters in Public Health (MPH) and the Masters in Global Mental Health (MGMH) programmes.
 He is external examiner for undergraduate psychiatry at the University of Oxford.

-Dr Smith trained in medicine at the University of Edinburgh (BSc, 1994 and MB ChB, 1996) and completed a clinical research training fellowship in Edinburgh alongside an International Masters in Affective Neuroscience (MD, Edinburgh 2006 and MSc, Maastricht 2006).
+Professor Smith trained in medicine at the University of Edinburgh (BSc, 1994 and MB ChB, 1996) and completed a clinical research training fellowship in Edinburgh alongside an International Masters in Affective Neuroscience (MD, Edinburgh 2006 and MSc, Maastricht 2006).
 After higher clinical training in psychiatry, he obtained a postdoctoral fellowship from the National Institute of Health Research (NIHR) to work at the Institute of Neuroscience and Mental Health at Cardiff University (2008-2011).
 He moved to the University of Glasgow in 2012.

 Grants and Awards listed are those received whilst working with the University of Glasgow.